cybex-gmbh/transmorpher/README.md

 Available email notifications:

-- New Api Version Notice: `php artisan mail:new-api-version-notice<apiVersion>`
+- New Api Version Notice: `php artisan mail:new-api-version-notice <newApiVersion>`
-- Api Version Deprecation Notice `php artisan mail:deprecation-notice <apiVersion>`
+- Api Version Deprecation Notice `php artisan mail:deprecation-notice <deprecatedApiVersion>`

 These will be sent to all users.